YGOProTH/Database/README.md

 Project to create a stable card database to be used for Yugioh and YGOPro, including [Yu-Gi-Oh Wikia](http://yugioh.wikia.com/wiki/Yu-Gi-Oh!_Wikia) and [Yu-Gi-Oh TCG](www.db.yugioh-card.com)

 # For Developers/Contributors
+Main NodeJS file at the moment is Temp.js
 Currently, the code is a real mess due to learning and lack of experience in Javascript and NODEJS.
 What is currenlty working and to a degree understandable:

 * Entire /libs folder